 Objectives

 Have 20% of OSU alumni be aware of Lindsay Larremore as an artist by May 2012.
+I’m curious why you focused and objective to be solely on Oklahoma State University alumni?
+Why would you limit your audience in this regard, is something about OSU that makes them unique is an art buyer of Lindsay’s work?

 Have Lindsay making $50,000 a year by Dec.
 31, 2011.